MCL Tear Central West End, MO

 The knee is a complex joint consisting of bones, cartilage, muscles, and ligaments (connecting bone to bone), working in unison to ensure stability and mobility.
 Four primary ligaments reinforce the knee: the anterior cruciate ligament (ACL), posterior cruciate ligament (PCL), lateral collateral ligament (LCL), and medial collateral ligament (MCL).

 The MCL sits on the inner part of the knee, linking the femur (thighbone) to the tibia (shinbone).
-The MCL plays a crucial role in stabilizing the knee, specifically countering inward forces.
-An MCL tear happens when the ligament is overstretched or torn, frequently caused by sports injuries, direct blows, or abrupt twisting motions.
+The MCL is essential for stabilizing the knee, especially against inward forces.
+An MCL tear happens when the ligament is overstretched or torn, often due to sports injuries, direct impacts, or sudden twisting movements.

 Functions of the MCL in Knee Stability